Signs of Lunesta Abuse

 Some Lunesta users have experienced severe amnesia and extreme cases of sleepwalking while abusing the drug.

-Other users have reported engaging in risky behaviors while under the influence of Lunesta, such as driving or having sex, but have no recollection of the incident.
-Others may perform less extreme behaviors, like turning the stove on high power and forgetting to turn it off.
+Other users have reported engaging in risky behaviors while under the influence of Lunesta, such as driving, having sex or turning the stove on high power and forgetting to turn it off, but have no recollection of the incident.
 Those under the influence of Lunesta often lack the mental clarity to recognize any signs of danger.
+The risk of these complications is greater when patients increase their dose of Lunesta without first consulting their doctor.

 The health risks from Lunesta abuse can vary, especially if the drug is mixed with other drugs.
 Lunesta is classified as a central nervous system (CNS) depressant, which means it slows down the user’s brain function.
 Taking too much of the drug can even hinder the user’s respiratory system to the point that they’re unable to breathe.
 Mixing Lunesta with other depressants, such as alcohol, significantly increases the probability of these dangerous side effects occurring.